petersgiles/tabs/tabdocs/docs/brian-jonestown-massacre/wisdom.md

 options space=15
 </div>

 ## Lyrics

-F#C#
+F# C#
 if i thought i knew the reason
 E
 why i've gone and fallen
 B A
 in love with you
+F# C#
 you're the one thing i believe in
+E
 and i know quite well
+B A
 what i've got to do

+---

 first you say it's ok
 then you say there's no way
 then i'm making love to you!
 you're the one thing i believe in
 and know it's time cause i've
 got to tell you

+---

 my love is like a flower
 daisies are always free.
 pulling out the petals i wonder, if you love me?
 love. love me, love me!

+---

 if i thought i knew the reason
 why i've gone and fallen
 in love with you

+---

 you're the one thing i believe in
 and i know it's time because i've
 got to tell you

+---

 first you say it's ok
 then you say there's no way
 then i'm making love to you!
 you're the one thing i believe in
 and i'll get my way
 or i'm going to kill you

 (Fade)